 Digital cameras are battery eaters, especially if you use the LCD screen continuously.
 You can avoid the problem if you have an AC adapter and access to a wall outlet.
 Fresh batteries can last less than a half hour in some cameras.
 Also, on cold nights batteries lose their capacity more quickly.
 Keeping a supply of fresh alkaline or lithium batteries can be very expensive, so the best option is to buy rechargeable nickel—metal hydride (NiMH) batteries.
 Keep one or two spare sets charged and handy for long sessions.

-To prevent damage to sensitive electronics, protect the camera from excessive dew.
+To prevent damage to sensitive electronics, protect the camera for astrophotography from excessive dew.
 Cover the camera when not in use, and on dewy nights, keep it powered up to maintain some internal warmth.

 42 West 18th Street